Frequency Part time, full time

 In addition to completing all required coursework and internships, candidates must complete program milestones including successfully passing a comprehensive exam, completing a Culmination Video Analysis of Teaching Project and Presentation OR Graduate Project/Graduate Presentation, and passing the Praxis II examinations (state certification requirement).
 Upon graduation, candidates will be eligible to apply for Maryland state certification under the appropriate teaching area.

-The MS in Special Education program also offers a Special Education Teacher Immersion Training cohort for current Montgomery County Public Schools paraeducators or long-term substitutes.
-With flexible enrollment options for full- or part-time study, the program can be completed in as little as six semesters, although eight is typical.
-Coursework must be completed within five years.
+The MS in Special Education (Mild-to-Moderate Disabilities) program also offers a Special Education Teacher Immersion Training (SET-IT) cohort for current Montgomery County Public Schools paraeducators or other permanent school-based employees.
+The program can be completed in as few as five semesters, although coursework must be completed within five years.

 View Curriculum